 - Twelve members of the Board membership, exclusive of ex-officio members, shall constitute a quorum for the transaction of business at any meeting of the Board unless specified otherwise in the Bylaws.

-- All regular and associate members of the Board are eligible to vote on any matters considered by the Board.
+- All regular members of the Board are eligible to vote on any matters considered by the Board.